The organisms found in the soil are called soil organisms; The soil microorganisms maintain the plant’s right environment to grow well.

 Fungi – These organisms depend on the dead parts of the plant and animals.
 They help in the decomposition of the dead part of plants.
 Some fungi are useful (edible mushrooms), and others are harmful.

-These organisms help in the formation of humus, which increases the soil water holding capacity and adds nutrition to the soil.
+These organisms help in the formation of humus, which increases the soil’s water-holding capacity and adds nutrition to the soil.

-Algae – Algae are mostly found in the wet area where moisture is present.
+Algae – Algae are mostly found in wet areas where moisture is present.
 They can make their food with the help of carbon dioxide and sunlight.

 Role of soil microorganisms